-For the past 16 years, we have trained several people in the area of analysis.
+For the past 16 years, we have trained over 200 people in the area of analysis.
 During that time we discovered one thing.
 A degree is a poor substitute for experience.
 Someone from the ground floor will often grasp data better because they already know it – after all their activity created it.
-The ones with the laptop and a textbook have no advantage.
-Despite the massive debt they took on to get the job.
+The ones with the laptop and a textbook have no advantage – despite the massive debt they took on to get the job.

 Data Educators is a natural step for us.
 We want to teach people to treat data as an exploration of humanity.
 And we want everyone to learn the skills needed.
 If they do it before they get a degree, they will never need a loan.